Description

 - Optimized sequence for balanced GCG/GLP-1 receptor affinity

-- Stability Features: Protected against enzymatic degradation, enabling once-weekly dosing
+- Shelf life Features: Protected against enzymatic breakdown, letting once-weekly dosing

-- Solubility: Highly soluble in aqueous solutions, suitable for subcutaneous injection
+- Solubility: Highly soluble in aqueous solutions, suitable for under-skin injection

 Receptor Binding Profile: